brendt/stitcher.io/src/content/blog/2020-11-29-when-i-lost-a-few-hundred-leads.md

 I went home that evening anxious and stressed out.
 I'm not ashamed to admit I had to fight back a few tears on the train during my commute back home.
 Those weren't tears of sadness, mind you, rather tears of fear.

-It had only been a few hours since my manager came to me saying that one of our clients complaint that someone called them, saying they expected to have gotten a call after filling in the contact form and they never did.
+It had only been a few hours since my manager came to me saying that one of our clients complained that someone called them, saying they expected to have gotten a call after filling in the contact form and they never did.
 They asked me to look into it.

 See, this client sold a particular service to people, and they could fill in a form on the website to ask for a quote.
 Depending on their residence the closest office would call them back after they'd filled in that form.
 This wasn't a super complex form, it had three steps, and asked some information about people's project, some check boxes, radio buttons and drop downs — you've seen such forms before.
 Every request submitted is called "a lead" (a potential client), hence the name we internally gave the form: "the lead form".